Matt Rayner (alias)

 Personality and relationships

 Matt was friendly and popular and formed close friendships with activists he targeted.
-He came across as self-assured and was comfortable in social situations.
+He came across as self-assured and laid back, and was comfortable in social situations.
 He liked socialising and enjoyed going to the pub, concerts, the cinema and on one occasion attended a football match with fellow activists (he claimed to be a Liverpool supporter).
 Often he would bring beers around on visits to people.
 A campaigner who worked with him briefly in London Animal Action considered him as someone who was helpful and calm with a self-confident bearing.
 He was capable of drinking a lot, but even then remained in control.
 In terms of activism, one person who knew him well said he came across as 'quite motivated and dynamic'.

-He appears to have used the tactic of becoming quite close to a number of the more active campaigners in the London animal right scene (but also elsewhere), forming good friendships with several that lasted through-out his deployment.
+He appears to have used the tactic of becoming quite close to a number of the more active campaigners in the London animal right scene (but also elsewhere), forming good friendships with several that lasted throughout his deployment.
 These included Claire who believes their friendship was a part of his cover, giving him access to other people; she considered their friendship to have been a good one and he would flirt with her.
 Another person he became close friends with was Paul Gravett, then prominent in the London animal rights scene, and member of London Greenpeace.
 In July 1995 Rayner took part in a pagan play in Gravett’s garden, which was filmed - he can be seen acting and speaking in a clip uploaded to YouTube.

 He always celebrated his birthday (often at the Famous Three Kings pub in the Fulham / West Kensington area) and as a result his date of birth was known - this would later prove important in confirming he had used a false identity.

-Due to travelling as part of his activism, Matt was known well beyond London and the South-East.
+Due to traveling as part of his activism, Matt was known well beyond London and the South-East.
 He was close friends with a female campaigner from Liverpool and was also known in activist circles in Manchester, where he was apparently well liked.

 Occupation, vehicle and money